eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 I was recently inspired by this following PyData London talk by [Vincent Warmerdam](http://koaning.io/).
-It's a great talk: he has a lot of great tricks to make simple, small-brain models really work wonders, and he emphasizes thinking about your problem in a logical way over trying to use _(Tensorflow)_ cutting-edge or _(deep learning)_ hyped-up methods just for the sake of using them - something I'm amazed that people seem to need to be reminded of.
+It's a great talk: he has a lot of great tricks to make simple, small-brain models really work wonders, and he emphasizes thinking about your problem in a logical way over trying to use cutting-edge _(Tensorflow)_ or hyped-up _(deep learning)_ methods just for the sake of using them - something I'm amazed that people seem to need to be reminded of.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/68ABAU_V8qI?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-One of my favorite tricks was the first one he discussed: extracting and forecasing the seasonality of the sales of something, just by using linear regression (and some other neat but ultimately simple tricks).
+One of my favorite tricks was the first one he discussed: extracting and forecasting the seasonality of the sales of some product, just by using linear regression (and some other neat but ultimately simple tricks).

 That's when I started feeling guilty about not really